 Therefore, if the paws still look big versus your cat there likely still have more growth to do!

 Biggest Maine Coon

-Another Maine Coon trying for the title of ‘longest cat of his breed’, is Ludo.
+Another Maine Coon vying for the title of ‘longest cat of his breed’, is Ludo.

-According to his owner, this large Maine Coon measures a staggering 120cm, from his nose to the end of his tail (source), yet this cat is still not as long as Stewie!
+According to his owner, this large Maine Coon measures a staggering 120cm, from his nose to the end of his tail (source 1), yet this cat is still not as long as Stewie!

 Could this Maine Coons unusual diet of raw kangaroo meat be held accountable for why he has grown so big?

 What Does A Large Maine Coon Look Like?

-The first video is of a 4 ft Maine Coon cat known as Samson.
-He has been awarded the record ‘New York’s biggest cat’ and is a truly magnificent sight.
+Samson has been awarded the record ‘New York’s biggest cat’ and is a truly magnificent sight.

 If you’ve been wondering how big are Maine Coon cats, hopefully, this article has covered that question for you.